kweephyo-pmt/new_life/FIRESTORE_RULES.md

     // Trips collection rules
     match /trips/{tripId} {
-      // Allow anyone to read trips (for public sharing)
-      // This enables shared trip links to work allow read: if true;
+      // Allow anyone to read trips (for public sharing) allow read: if true;

       // Allow users to create trips with their own userId